griffio/griffio.github.io/_posts/2023-03-18-More-Kotlin-Racing-Ambiguous-Coroutines.md

 **Example 2** using Channels:

-Where `channelFlow` is a cold flow
+Where `channelFlow` is a cold flow.

-The `first` operator returns the first element emitted by the flow and then cancels flow's collection
+The `first` operator returns the first element emitted by the flow and then cancels flow's collection.

 ``` kotlin